Untitled

 6. Describe health information technologies in support of organizational operations, including the revenue cycle.

-7. Identify components of the electronic patient record as it applies to various healthcare settings with special emphasis on JCAHO & AOA Standards & Medicare Conditions of Participation.
+7. Identify components of the electronic patient record as it applies to various healthcare settings with special emphasis on The Joint Commission Standards and the Centers for Medicare & Medicaid Services (CMS) Conditions for Coverage (CfCs) and Conditions of Participation (CoPs).

 8. Describe the design, maintenance, accuracy, and security of computerized information systems, including electronic medical records.